DISCITIS

 When is Surgery Considered for Discitis?

-Surgery for discitis is generally reserved for situations where more conservative treatments did not succeed, or when complications developed.
+Surgery for discitis is generally reserved for situations where conservative treatments have failed or when complications develop.
 Most individuals respond well to a combination of antibiotics or antifungal medications, rest, pain management, and physical therapy.
 However, surgical intervention may become necessary if:

 - There is significant destruction of the intervertebral disc or nearby bone that threatens spinal stability.